Research

 hyperlink | email me for a more recent draft]

-- Time discounting defendend. (old title: Time discounting, consistency, and special
+- Time discounting defended. (old title: Time discounting, consistency, and special

 obligations: a defence of Robust Temporalism.)
 Global Priorities